Abhishek-Gaire/practice/intermediate/level2/level2.md

 ### GET `/api/v1/products` - Get All Products (Public)

-- Returns a list of products (no authentication required).
+- Returns a list of products (should be logged in).

 **Request Example:**
 ![Get Products Request Screenshot](./images/get-products-request.png)